 Sixty six of Pennsylvania’s sixty seven counties have a Conservation District office responsible for advocating natural resource conservation.
 Since the beginning, the office has been directed by a board of citizens concerned about our County, State and Country.
 That local leadership continues today as we seek to work with landowners and our state and federal partners to protect and preserve York County’s natural resources

 The York County Conservation District is committed to the improvement and protection of our environment and the wise use of our County’s diverse natural resources.

-To achieve that vision, The York County Conservation District will be proactive providing conservation education, technical services, and financial assistance, in order to enable the citizens of York County be good stewards of our natural resources.
+To achieve that vision, the York County Conservation District will be proactive in providing conservation education, technical services, and financial assistance to enable the citizens of York County to be good stewards of our natural resources.